-Students may withdraw from U.S. Career Institute® at any time by notifying USCI of their intent to cancel.
 If the student cancels within five (5) calendar days after receiving the materials, the student is entitled to a full refund.
 The tuition students owe upon withdrawal is determined by how many of the assignments they have completed, deducting all payments made.
 Upon cancellation, the amount due to the school or the amount refunded to the student is calculated according to the following schedule:

-- 1. For purposes of this cancellation/refund policy, the online only tuition shown on the front of this agreement will be used to calculate cancellation balances/refunds for students who elect to complete only the online portion of the program or students who originally planned to complete the hands-on training, but instead cancelled while in the online portion of the program.
+- 1. For purposes of this cancellation/refund policy, the tuition shown on the front of this agreement will be used to calculate cancellation balances/refunds for students who elect to complete the full program (online and hands-on).
+For students who originally planned to complete the hands-on training, but instead canceled while in the online portion of the program, a discount will be applied to their account prior to cancellation calculations representative of the cost of the hands-on training portion; removing it from the cancellation/refund policy.
 Students who elect to complete the full program and attend the hands-on training will have the cancellation/refund policy applied to the full program (online and hands-on) tuition.
-The hands-on portion represents 32% of the coursework for the full program. - 2.
+The hands-on portion represents 26% of the coursework for the full program. - 2.
 If the student cancels six (6) calendar days or more after enrollment and has not submitted any assignments, the school is entitled to a non-refundable cancellation (registration) charge of 20% of the total tuition, not to exceed \$150.
 (For students receiving Veterans Education Benefits the cancellation (registration) charge will not exceed \$50) - 3.
 If the student cancels six (6) calendar days or more after enrollment and has submitted an assignment, the school is entitled to the above non-refundable cancellation (registration) charge plus a charge calculated according to the following schedule: - a.
 If the student completes up to 10 percent of the assignments (Quizzes 1-2), the school is entitled to 10 percent of the refundable tuition. - b.
 If the student completes between 11 and 25 percent of the assignments (Quizzes 3-6), the school is entitled to 25 percent of the refundable tuition. - c.
 If the student completes between 26 and 50 percent of the assignments (Quizzes 7-12), the school is entitled to 50 percent of the refundable tuition. - d.
 If the student completes between 51 and 75 percent of the assignments (Quizzes 13-18), the school is entitled to 75 percent of the refundable tuition.
-Students who attend hands-on training will be considered to have completed 75% of the program after the first 50 hours of hand-on training. - e.
+Students who attend hands-on training will be considered to have completed 75% of the program after the first 50 hours of hands-on training. - e.
 If the student completes more than 75 percent of the assignments (Quizzes 19-24), the school is entitled to the full tuition.
 Students who attend hands-on training will be considered to have completed 75% of the program after the first 50 hours of hands-on training.